AmonRayfa/mabe/README.md

 # Mabe

-Mabe is a **Rust** library that provides a _derive macro_ (`Mabe`) for creating simple and well-structured error enums for easy debugging.
+[**Mabe**](https://crates.io/crates/mabe) is a _Rust procedural macro crate_ that provides tools for creating simple and well-structured error enums for easy debugging.
 Each variant in the enum can have an error, reason, and solution message.
 This allows for a more detailed error handling and debugging process.
-Also, when an error is printed, the error, reason, and solution messages are displayed in a structured and colorized format for better readability.
+Also, when an error is printed, the error, reason, and solution messages are displayed in a structured and readable format.

 ## Getting Started